jlangch/venice/doc/readme/ext-ring.md

         file (io/file (io/user-dir) name)]
     (if (io/exists-file? file)
       { :status 200
-        :headers { "Content-Type" (io/mime-type file) }
+        :headers { "Content-Type" (io/mime-type name) }
         :body file }
       { :status 404
         :headers { "Content-Type" "text/plain; charset=utf-8" }
         :body "File not found" } )))

-; A route is defined by a HTTP verb, a URI filter and a handle ; function.
+;; A route is defined by a HTTP verb, a URI filter and a handle ;; function.
-; If multiple routes match the route with the longest URI filter ; will be chosen
+;; If multiple routes match the route with the longest URI filter ;; will be chosen
 (def routes [
   [:get "/**"                   hello-world-handler]
   [:get "/test"                 test-handler]